smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 the issue and so had tried eliminating any differences from the old code.

 Daryl wanted to go deeper and truly understand the problem.
-He then tried to reproduce the issue by isolating the code writing messages to LogStash and an mix of messages with different contents, formatting and creation techniques.
+He then tried to reproduce the issue by isolating the code writing messages to LogStash and a mix of messages with different contents, formatting and creation techniques.
 Within a day he found exactly what caused the issue and then refined a simple way to reproduce it.